o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images.md

 There are two types of materials that are needed for terrain, the *macro material* and *detail materials*.

 The macro material is a basic material that applies to the entire terrain.
 It supports a simple color texture and a normal texture.
 These textures provide low fidelity color and normal information across the entire terrain that is blended with detail materials.
-The macro material is the only material displayed on lowest terrain LOD (furthest from the camera).
+The macro material is the only material displayed at distances from the camera farther than the **Detail material render distance**.

 Detail materials are standard materials that you can create with [Material Editor](/docs/atom-guide/look-dev/materials/material-editor/).
 They are assigned to the terrain through surface tag names that are generated by gradients, similar to how this tutorial used an image gradient to create elevation.
 This allows you to assign many materials across a large terrain surface and blend between them.
-Detail materials are displayed on the highest terrain LODs (closest to the camera).
+Detail materials are displayed on the terrain within the **Detail material render distance** from the camera..

 This blending of detail materials with the macro material enables you to use small, high fidelity, tiled detail materials by creating variations in color and lighting across the terrain.
 In the following example, the grass on the left is a detail material that is not blended with the macro material.
 The grass on the right is the same detail material, but it has been blended over a low fidelity macro material.
 Notice the variations in color and lighting that create a less uniform and much more natural appearance: